rkolbi/RRF-machine-config-files/Prusa MK3s/README.md

 ![Start Screen](Start-screen.jpg)

-## **Sliced object flow events:**
+## **Print flow events:**
 When initiating a print, the following sequence of events occur in this order.
-**1 - "/sys/start.g"** is the first codeset that starts at the beginning of each print.
+**1 - /sys/start.g** is the first codeset that starts at the beginning of each print.
 This contains the generic processes that apply to all filament types.
 From this codeset, the fillament's config.g is called.
-**2 - "/filaments/PETG/config.g"** is the second codeset that get initiated from the "M703" command in the "start.g" file.
-As written in this example, we are set to use the PETG "config.g" file, located in the "filaments" directory.
-This codeset contains the gcode commands that are particular to PETG (this is set by use of the macro discussed above or from within DWC).
+**2 - /filaments/PETG/config.g** is the second codeset that get initiated from the "M703" command in the "start.g" file.
+As written in this example, we are set to use the PETG "config.g" file, located in the "filaments/PETG" directory.
+This contains the gcode commands that are particular to PETG filament type.
-**3 - "Slicer's Start GCode"** is the last bit of codeset to be executed before the object's sliced gcode starts.
+**3 - Slicer's Start GCode** is the last bit of codeset to be executed before the object's sliced gcode starts.
+This contains the settings particulr to the actual print and the exact PETG filament loaded.
+This would be your *'fine'* settings, where PETG/config.g could be considered your *'medium'* settings, and start.g would be the *'rough'* - performing evaluations to get the printer ready.
 **4 - The part's actual gcode** made by the slicer.
-**5 - "Slicer's End GCode"** follows the printed object's gcode.
+**5 - Slicer's End GCode** follows the printed object's gcode.
 This codeset lets the duet know that the print is finished which calls
- **6 - "/sys/stop.g"**, the very last codeset that is executed.
+ **6 - /sys/stop.g**, the very last codeset that is executed.
 This last part commonly shutdowns heaters, retracts a bit of filament, and positions the machine to easily retrieve the printed part.

 <br><br>